Home / Use Cases / Audiences / Founders

 Verify and follow up

 Each removal is verified after processing.
 If a broker hasn't complied, we escalate.
 If they re-list your data, we re-submit.
-You don't need to track any of it.
+You're not tracking any of it — we are.

 4